Shubham2194/migration/README-graviton.md

 as we can see platforms linux/amd64 (+4) and linux/386
 <img width="974" alt="image" src="https://github.com/user-attachments/assets/1c3bd201-2582-4a60-86d0-54d26be51cfc" />

-STEP 9 : Deploy ARM64 compatible docker container as pod on EKS
+STEP 9 : Create ARM64 compatible docker image and deploy as pod on EKS

 NOTE: Make sure you have graviton nodegroup added to your cluster and add Label to the node as name = "graviton"